abdul-abdi/karibu/README.md

 ## 🤝 Contributing

-We welcome contributions to SmartScope!
+We welcome contributions to Karibu!
 Please see our [Contributing Guidelines](CONTRIBUTING.md) for details on how to get started.

 ## 📦 Building for Production